the-markup/investigation-isp/README.md

 Address data was downloaded from [OpenSources](https://opensources.io) and [NYC Open Data](https://data.cityofnewyork.us/City-Government/NYC-Address-Points/g6pj-hd8k) and grouped into block groups in `data/input/isp`.
 Each of these gzipped-JSON files is an input fed into the lookup tool collectors.

 Raw API responses from each ISP's lookup tools are saved by block group in `data/intermediary/isp`.
+The complete directory us not stored on GitHub due to space restrictions.
+See end of this section on how to access this data.
+We provide one file as an example of a block group's data on this directory.

 We merge demographic data from the 2019 American Community Survey (`data/intermediary/census`), historic HOLC grades (`data/input/redlining`) for each ISP and save them with this pattern `data/output/speed_price_{isp}.csv.gz`.